Thu Oct 1st, 2020, 0620-1730

 Stark’s Nest to Boyce Shelter, SOBO LT mile 132.5

-It’s hard to leave a warm hut when it’s cold outside.
-I always think I’ll be faster packing up inside a hut, since I don’t have to deal with my tent, but I’m usually slower.
-Today’s no exception.
-It’s nice watching the light slowly grow in the east.
-It would be beautiful to watch a sunrise here but we need to press on.
-We catch the sunrise on the way up Mt Ellen (4075′) instead.
-At this vantage point, I can see all our previous mountains as well as the Whites to the east and Adirondacks to the west.
-This trail segment follows a ridgeline for about 9 miles and is part of what’s known as the Monroe Skyline, with consistently good views along the way.
-On this fine fall day, it doesn’t disappoint.
+It was hard to leave a warm hut when it was so cold outside in the morning.
+I always think I’ll be faster packing up inside a hut, since I don’t have to deal with my tent, but I’m usually much slower.
+This morning was no exception.
+It was nice watching the light slowly grow in the east.
+It would have been even more beautiful to watch a sunrise here, but we needed to press on.
+We caught the sunrise on the way up to Mt Ellen (4075′) instead.
+At this vantage point, I could again see all our previous mountains, as well as the Whites to the east and Adirondacks to the west.
+This trail segment followed a ridgeline for about 9 miles and was part of what’s known as the Monroe Skyline, with consistently good views along the way.
+On this fine fall day, it didn’t disappoint.

-We stop at another ski hut to find the Miami hikers just finishing their breakfast.
-It’s nice to get to chat with them a little more.
-They tell us that Adam, our friend from Taft Lodge a few nights ago, spent the night here too but left early.
-I’m happy to hear that he’s just ahead and look forward to catching up with him.
-We climb Lincoln Peak and Mt Abraham next, the latter of which is just over 4,000′.
-The top is clear as we ascend but becomes obscured by a cloud just as we reach the summit.
-I don’t mind.
-A trail runner is there with her awesome dog Maple, so I enjoy petting the dog while we chat about the trail.
-Vermont’s full of rugged mountains, nice people and happy dogs.
+We stopped at another ski hut to find the Miami hikers just finishing their breakfast.
+It was nice to get to chat with them a little more.
+They told us that Adam, our friend from Taft Lodge a few nights before, had spent the night here but left early.
+I was happy to hear that he was just ahead and looked forward to catching up with him.
+We climbed Lincoln Peak and Mt Abraham next, the latter of which was just over 4,000′.
+The top was clear as we ascended but became obscured by a cloud just as we reached the summit.
+I didn’t mind.
+A trail runner was there with her awesome dog Maple, so I enjoyed petting the dog while we chatted about the trail.
+Vermont was full of rugged mountains, nice people and happy dogs.
 What’s not to love?

-We descend a ways into Lincoln gap, entering the Breadloaf wilderness area (largest wilderness along the LT at 17 miles).
-Some blowdowns and overgrowth are indicative of the limited trail maintenance in this area…no mechanized tools are allowed so it’s harder for volunteers to do the work.
-I enjoy the solitude of this stretch.
-We only see a handful of people the rest of the day.
+We descended a ways into Lincoln gap, entering the Breadloaf wilderness area (largest wilderness along the LT at 17 miles).
+Some blowdowns and overgrowth were indicative of the limited trail maintenance in this area…no mechanized tools are allowed so it’s harder for volunteers to do the work.
+I enjoyed the solitude of this stretch.
+I only saw a handful of people the rest of the day.

-I catch up to Adam around 2 pm, following him to Skylight Lodge by 3pm.
-The place overlooks a beaver pond and is pretty nice.
-A guy is there making it his temporary home…he’s already spent 3 nights and seems very content, if not a bit lonely.
-We had planned on staying here but since it’s so early and the weather so nice, we decide to push on another 2 miles to the next shelter.
-It’s supposed to rain the next day, so that’s 2 miles I won’t have to hike when it’s wet.
+I caught up to Adam around 2 pm, following him to the Skylight Lodge by 3pm.
+The place overlooked a beaver pond and was pretty nice.
+A guy was there making it his temporary home…he’d already spent 3 nights and seemed very content, if only a bit lonely.
+We had planned on staying, but since it was so early and the weather so nice, we decided to push on another 2 miles to the next shelter.
+It was supposed to rain the next day, so it was 2 miles I wouldn’t have to hike in the wet.

-The hills have all turned yellow…I’ve never seen such stunning fall colors.
+The hills turned yellow…I’d never seen such stunning fall colors.

-The next shelter faces west towards the setting sun and has good tent sites, so I’m glad we kept going.
-It’s also another night we get to spend with Adam.
-We’ve seen him nearly every day since our 3rd day and are glad we’re matching paces.
-He’s a smart cookie, with degrees in physics and machine learning.
-But out here, he’s a down-to-earth and adventuresome backpacking enthusiast.
-The 3 of us cook dinner in the shelter, trading stories.
-Topics range from the search for other planets and the Great Filter to the search for the best trowel.
-I eventually leave the shelter to the boys and nestle into my cozy tent.
-It’s been 4 nights since I last slept in it and I’ve missed it.
+The next shelter faced west towards the setting sun and had good tent sites, so I was glad we kept going.
+It was also another night we got to spend with Adam.
+We’d seen him nearly every day since our 3rd day and were glad to match paces.
+He was a smart cookie, with degrees in physics and machine learning.
+But out here, he was a down-to-earth and adventuresome backpacking enthusiast.
+The 3 of us cooked dinner in the shelter, trading stories.
+Topics ranged from the search for other planets and the Great Filter to the search for the best trowel.
+I eventually left the shelter to the boys and nestled into my cozy tent.
+It had been 4 nights since I last slept in it and I missed it.